Monogatari/Documentation/script-actions/canvas.md

     start: function (layers, props, state, container) {
         // In here we do everything we need to start
         // our canvas and perform the updates
-    },
+        // Note: 'this' refers to the Monogatari engine instance },
     stop: function (layers, props, state, container) {
         // Any actions we need to perform to stop the
         // canvas such as canceling animations and
-        // freeing resources before the element gets removed },
+        // freeing resources before the element gets removed
+        // Note: 'this' refers to the Monogatari engine instance },
     resize: function (layers, props, state, container) {
-        // Perform any actions required when the window },
+        // Perform any actions required when the window
+        // gets resized, it's useful for reacting to this
+        // changes by changing your canvas width and height.
+        // Note: 'this' refers to the Monogatari engine instance },
 }
 ```